-- In connection with the ACO final rule, CMS and the OIG released an interim final rule with comment period establishing waivers of the application of fraud and abuse laws to specified arrangements involving ACOs - The waivers address the Physician Self- Referral Law ("Stark Law"), the federal Anti-Kickback Statute, and provisions of the Civil Monetary Penalties ("CMP") Law (so-called "Gainsharing CMP" Law and "Beneficiary Inducements CMP" Law) - In April 2011, CMS and OIG published a notice with comment period proposing certain waivers and discussing waiver design issues applicable to ACOs under the shared savings program - Interim final rule was issued pursuant to HHS Secretary's statutory authority to waive the application of certain fraud and abuse laws "as may be necessary" to implement the ACO shared savings program
+- In connection with the ACO final rule, CMS and the OIG issued an interim final rule with comment period establishing waivers of the application of fraud and abuse laws to specified arrangements involving ACOs - The waivers address the Physician Self- Referral Law ("Stark Law"), the federal Anti-Kickback Statute, and provisions of the Civil Monetary Penalties ("CMP") Law (so-called "Gainsharing CMP" Law and "Beneficiary Inducements CMP" Law) - In April 2011, CMS and OIG published a notice with comment period proposing certain waivers and discussing waiver design issues applicable to ACOs under the shared savings program - Interim final rule was issued pursuant to HHS Secretary's statutory authority to waive the application of certain fraud and abuse laws "as may be necessary" to implement the ACO shared savings program - The rule was published in the Federal Register on November 2, 2011 (76 Fed.
+Reg.
+67,992-68,010) and the deadline for submitting comments is 5 pm on January 3, 2012